This entry is part 1 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-Today, I chose to take US 101 from San Francisco down to Oxnard.
-While I’m less acquainted with the 101 compared to the 5, I found it to be a more enjoyable route.
-It winds through what I’d consider to be more interesting cities and towns, including Monterey, Santa Barbara, and San Luis Obispo.
-I also appreciate the rolling hills and lush landscape.
+Today I took US 101 from San Francisco down to Oxnard.
+I’m less familiar with the 101 than Highway 5, but I found it to be a much more enjoyable drive.
+It winds through cities and towns I find more interesting, like Monterey, San Luis Obispo, and Santa Barbara.
+I also loved the rolling hills and the greener, more varied landscape compared to Highway 5 through the Central Valley.

 At the same stop, I stumbled upon this fantastic spot beneath a shaded area.
 Before continuing, Bruno and I took the opportunity to indulge in a much-needed nap. 😴

-Upon arriving in Oxnard, I had a few moments before sunset to capture these photos along the beach and nearby.
-If you look closely, you can see the Channel Islands far in the distance.
+Upon arriving in Oxnard, I had a little time before sunset to take photos along the beach and around the neighborhood.

 Finally, our route from San Francisco to Oxnard (363 miles or 584 km).